Introduction: Why Does Tailwind CSS Matter for Modern Developers?

 -

-Code Editor: I highly recommend VS Code because it features the incredibly helpful Tailwind CSS IntelliSense extension.
+Code Editor: VS Code is highly recommended because of its incredibly helpful Tailwind CSS IntelliSense extension.

 -

-Basic HTML & CSS Knowledge: You do not need to be an expert, but an understanding of how HTML is structured and how CSS works will be highly beneficial.
+Basic Knowledge of HTML & CSS: You don’t need to be an expert, but a basic understanding of HTML structure and CSS concepts will go a long way.

 -

-Terminal/Command Prompt: To run installation and build commands.
+Terminal/Command Prompt: To run installation commands and execution scripts.

 Implementation Steps: Building Your First Tailwind CSS Project

-First, create a new project folder and navigate into it using your terminal:
+Open your terminal, create a new project directory, and navigate into it:

 mkdir my-tailwind-project